nanduch/mern_shopping_list/README.md

 # Run the React client only
 npm run client

+# Run the React client only
+npm run client

 # Server runs on http://localhost:5000 and client on http://localhost:3000

-# Run the Express server only
-npm run server
 ```

 ## Deployment